How Long Do Boilers Last? Timescales & Boiler Lifespan Guide

-A new boiler is a significant investment.
-So, it’s not surprising that many of us ask ourselves the question, ‘just how long does a boiler last?’
+It’s not surprising that many of us ask ourselves the question, ‘just how long do boilers last?’

 Well, our research tells us that the average combi boiler should last between 10 – 15 years.

 However, that old boiler is likely to be less energy efficient, and that means higher energy bills.
-So that’s already a pretty strong case for buying a new boiler.
+So that’s already a pretty strong case for comparing new boilers.

-What influences the life and how long a gas boiler lasts?
+What influences the life of a gas boiler?

 Regular servicing increases the boiler lifespan